 Road Safety

 I called them Mexican Surprises.
-There are 100’s of them if not 1,000’s of them along the highway
+There are 100’s of them, if not 1,000’s of them, along the highway

-No shoulder or an 8″ drop off
+No shoulder with an 8″ drop off

 Overall Safety

 I never had a problem or felt unsafe for a minute.
 Common sense still needs to rule the day.
-But don’t let anyone ever convince you not come here because of safety.
+But don’t let anyone ever convince you not to come here because of safety.

 A common theme among Mexicans – they are always friendly